Christian377/AntiAliasing/README.md

 # Comparative Analysis of Anti-Aliasing Algorithms

 ## Project Description
 This project empirically evaluates and compares the performance and visual quality of three industry-standard anti-aliasing algorithms: Multi-Sampling Anti-Aliasing (MSAA), Fast Approximate Anti-Aliasing (FXAA), and Subpixel Morphological Anti-Aliasing (SMAA).
-The program renders two test scenes (a simple Triangle and a complex Dartboard) using a custom C/OpenGL engine, measuring GPU frame times for each algorithm to quantify trade-offs between visual fidelity and computational cost in Forward Rendering pipelines.
+The program renders two test scenes (a triangle and more complex dartboard) using a custom C/OpenGL engine, measuring GPU frame times for each algorithm to quantify trade-offs between visual fidelity and computational cost in Forward Rendering pipelines.

 ## Input files
 * **Shader Source Code (`resources/shaders/`)**: Contains the GLSL source code for all rendering passes: